Disclosure: Some links may be affiliate links. If you buy an item via links on our site, we may earn a commission. Learn more.

 Best Bed Trapeze Bars

 Assembling the trapeze bar is a breeze.
 It requires no additional tools, so it can be installed quickly and easily.
-The trapeze frame is constructed from heavy-gauge steel and it is chrome plated, so it is both durable and sturdy.
-The freestanding trapeze bar has a weight capacity of 187 lbs, making it suitable for most users.
+The trapeze frame is constructed from heavy-gauge steel, so it is both durable and sturdy.
+The freestanding trapeze bar has a weight capacity of 250 lbs, making it suitable for most users.

-The base of the frame measures 39.30″ wide so it can comfortably fit under a twin bed or larger bed, as long as there are a a couple of inches clearance space available.
-The trapeze bar comes fitted with wall bumpers, and the mounting brackets are padded, which helps to prevent any scrapes and knocks on the headboard and wall surfaces.
+The base of the frame measures 27.6″ wide so it can comfortably fit under a twin bed or larger bed, as long as there are a a couple of inches clearance space available.
+The trapeze bar comes fitted with wall bumpers, which helps to prevent any scrapes and knocks on the headboard and wall surfaces.

 2. Lumex Freestanding Trapeze Bar by Graham-Field